 Of Magnificence, Culture and Royalty: Anurag's Thrillophilia Review of a Rajasthan Trip

-The idea of Rajasthan came to us during a casual chat.
-We had been yearning for a getaway, something unlike our usual beach or hill trips.
-While scrolling through travel packages on Thrillophilia's website, Rajasthan caught my eye - the majestic forts, colourful bazaars, and endless dunes.
+The idea of Rajasthan came to Anurag and his partner during a casual chat.
+They had been yearning for a getaway, something unlike their usual beach or hill trips.
+While scrolling through travel packages on Thrillophilia's website, Rajasthan caught Anurag’s eye—the majestic forts, colourful bazaars, and endless dunes.

-My partner agreed, mentioning how Jaipur’s Hawa Mahal had always fascinated her.
-The decision felt natural, as we were both attracted to Rajasthan’s rich heritage and lively culture.
-Within hours, our itinerary was ready, and excitement began to build.
-The land of kings, stories, and flavours would soon be ours to explore.
+They had never done a desert trip before, and the thought of camel rides under a golden sunset excited them both.
+Jaipur’s Hawa Mahal had always fascinated Anurag’s partner, and the decision felt natural, as they were both drawn to Rajasthan’s rich heritage and lively culture.
+Within hours, their itinerary was ready, and anticipation began to build.
+The land of kings, stories, and flavours would soon be theirs to explore.

 Where the Past Meets the Present

-Rajasthan welcomed us with open arms and tales of bygone eras, starting with Jaipur, the Pink City.
+Rajasthan welcomed them with open arms and tales of bygone eras, starting with Jaipur, the Pink City.

-We kicked off our journey with a visit to the iconic Hawa Mahal.
-As we admired its honeycomb-like windows, I couldn’t help but notice my partner’s attempts at a perfect selfie angle.
-She turned to me, squinting against the sun, and said, “How do influencers make it look so easy?”
-I snapped a candid picture of her.
-Spoiler alert: that’s the one that ended up on Instagram.
+The journey began with a visit to the iconic Hawa Mahal.
+As they admired its honeycomb-like windows, Anurag noticed his partner trying to find the perfect selfie angle.
+Squinting against the sun, she asked, “How do influencers make it look so easy?”
+Anurag captured a candid shot of her, which ended up on Instagram.

-Next, we headed to Jantar Mantar, an observatory that left me feeling like I’d stepped into an ancient sci-fi movie.
+Next, they visited Jantar Mantar, an observatory that made Anurag feel as though he had stepped into an ancient sci-fi movie.
 The massive instruments sparked curiosity.
-“How did they even figure out how to tell time with this?”
-I wondered.
+“How did they even figure out how to tell time with this?” he wondered.

-The evening at Govind Dev Ji Temple offered a serene contrast.
+Evening brought a serene visit to Govind Dev Ji Temple.
 The air buzzed with devotion as worshippers sang hymns.
-While exploring the bustling local market afterwards, I couldn’t resist trying a street vendor’s kachori.
-My partner warned, “This might be too spicy for you to handle,” but one bite in, and I fell in love with it.
-Although, she knew me too well, and teased me while I looked for a dessert nearby, “That kachori was worth it, wasn’t it?”
-It absolutely was.
+While exploring the bustling local market afterwards, Anurag tried a street vendor’s kachori.
+His partner warned, “This might be too spicy for you to handle,” but one bite in, he was hooked.
+She teased him while he looked for dessert, “That kachori was worth it, wasn’t it?”
+Indeed, it was.

 Forts, Folklore, and Fun

-In Jodhpur, the Mehrangarh Fort took our breath away - not just because of its grandeur but also the climb.
+In Jodhpur, the Mehrangarh Fort took their breath away—not just because of its grandeur but also the climb.
 “Who needs a leg day at the gym when you have Rajasthan’s forts?”
-I joked, panting halfway up.
+Anurag joked, panting halfway up.

-The fort’s intricate carvings and panoramic views made every step worth it.
-A particularly cheeky squirrel near the walls provided some comic relief when it tried to snatch my water bottle.
+The fort’s intricate carvings and panoramic views made every step worthwhile.
+A cheeky squirrel near the walls even provided comic relief by attempting to snatch his water bottle.

-The nearby Jaswant Thada, with its serene white marble structure, offered us a moment of peace.
-As we wandered through, we stumbled upon a musician playing the ravanhatta.
-Mesmerized by the melodious tunes, my partner asked, “Can we buy one of these?”
-I reminded her that we already had a keyboard and a guitar lying covered in dust back at home.
+Nearby, Jaswant Thada, with its serene white marble structure, offered a peaceful moment.
+While wandering through, they stumbled upon a musician playing the ravanhatta.
+Anurag’s partner asked if they could buy one, but he reminded her that their keyboard and guitar at home were long forgotten.

-Later at Ghanta Ghar, we indulged in some street shopping.
-A vendor’s aggressive bargaining tactics led to a memorable exchange:
+Later, at Ghanta Ghar, they indulged in some street shopping.
+A vendor’s dramatic pitch led to a humorous exchange:

-My partner burst into laughter, and we walked away with the scarf - and a story to tell.
+His partner laughed, and they walked away with the scarf—and a story to tell.

 Sand, Stars, and Stories

-Our royal adventure in Rajasthan continued in the Golden City, Jaisalmer.
+The royal adventure continued in the Golden City, Jaisalmer.

-The Jaisalmer Fort felt alive with its bustling alleys and shops.
-A shopkeeper lured us in with, “Sir, madam, step in, and I promise you’ll leave with the world’s finest handwoven rug!”
-My partner asked him, “Do you also sell extra luggage for all the rugs?”
-The man laughed heartily and gave us a small trinket for her wit.
+Jaisalmer Fort felt alive with bustling alleys and shops.
+A shopkeeper enticed them, promising the finest handwoven rug.
+Anurag’s partner quipped, “Do you also sell extra luggage for all the rugs?”
+The man laughed heartily and gifted a small trinket for her wit.

-At Gadisar Lake, the peaceful ambience was interrupted when I tried rowing a rented boat.
-Let’s just say my coordination skills aren’t outstanding.
-My partner laughed so hard she could barely hold the camera steady.
-She found it really funny how we came in for the views of the lake but ended up getting busy with my complete lack of boat-handling skills.
+At Gadisar Lake, the peaceful ambience was interrupted by Anurag’s attempts at rowing a rented boat.
+His partner laughed so hard she could barely hold the camera steady, finding it hilarious that they had come for the views but were preoccupied with his lack of boat-handling skills.

-The highlight, however, was the night at Sam Sand Dunes.
-Riding a camel named Rocket, I quickly learned that camels have personalities.
-Rocket decided to lie down mid-ride, much to my surprise.
-The handler shrugged and told us how the camels sometimes get exhausted and take breaks on their own, at any moment.
+The highlight, however, was their night at Sam Sand Dunes.
+Riding a camel named Rocket, Anurag quickly learned that camels have personalities—Rocket lay down mid-ride, much to his surprise.
+The handler explained that camels sometimes rest at will.

 As the sun set, the dunes turned golden, and the evening unfolded with traditional music and dance around a bonfire.
-At one point, the dancers pulled us in.
-My attempt at Rajasthani dance moves became an instant crowd favourite - for all the wrong reasons.
-My partner laughed, “You’ve created a new genre...the Anurag twirl.”
+When dancers pulled Anurag in, his attempt at Rajasthani dance moves became an instant crowd favourite—for all the wrong reasons.
+His partner laughed, “You’ve created a new genre...the Anurag twirl.”

-Rajasthan wasn’t just about its stunning forts, magical dunes, or vibrant markets.
-It was about the moments in between - the laughter, and the unexpected adventures.
-Every day felt like stepping into a storybook, with each page revealing a new tale of royalty, bravery, and tradition.
+Rajasthan wasn’t just about stunning forts, magical dunes, or vibrant markets; it was about the moments in between—the laughter and unexpected adventures.
+Every day felt like stepping into a storybook, each page revealing a new tale of royalty, bravery, and tradition.

-What stood out most was the hospitality of the people and their warmth.
-The shopkeeper’s friendly banter, the guide’s animated storytelling, and even the camel handler’s spontaneous humour, all added to the magic.
+What stood out most was the warmth and hospitality of the people.
+From the shopkeeper’s friendly banter to the guide’s animated storytelling, and even the camel handler’s spontaneous humour, everything added to the magic.

 Read More: Thrillophilia Rajasthan Review